unfoldingWord-dev/translationRecorder-Info/docs/startproject.rst

 •	Tap on a book in the Bible.
 Swipe up to see more book names.
 •	Tap to choose from the Unlocked Literal Bible or the Unlocked Dynamic Bible.
 •	Tap to choose a Mode – either Verse or Chunk.
-This is how the information will be divided. o	The ‘Verse’ mode has each recording separated according to the versification of the Bible. o	The ‘Chunk’ mode has each recording separated according to groups of verses.
+This is how the information will be divided.
+  * The ‘Verse’ mode has each recording separated according to the versification of the Bible.
+  * The ‘Chunk’ mode has each recording separated according to groups of verses.

 5. Next, select the Source Audio.
 (The Source Language audio is the language from which you will translate.)

 •	This screen will appear if the source audio cannot be found in the default location.
-Go through the steps 6 & 7 to find the source audio.
+* Go through the steps 6 & 7 to find the source audio.

 6. Tap on the blue SELECT SOURCE LANGUAGE button.